drj11/sixtyforth/sixtyforth.md

 - fetch word from THIS into TARGET
 - jump to TARGET

-What does NEXT do?
-I'm assuming there is a word compiled onto the end of every block that does effectively a function return.
-It should:
+At the end of a typical Forth block, there is the word NEXTWORD.
+NEXTWORD, when executed,
+effectively does a function return.
+It:

 - pop Top Of Continuation Stack to CODEPOINTER goto next (in standard cycle)

-A standard Forth block will have an executable code address followed by a sequence of dictionary words;
+A standard Forth block has an executable code address followed by a sequence of dictionary words (see above).
+Other prototypical blocks might be useful.
-for executing machine code, it might be useful to have a block that starts with an executable code address and is followed by machine code.
+For executing machine code, we might have a block that starts with an executable code address and is followed by machine code.

 Such a Direct Block would look like this: